My approach in working with couples is to use Emotionally Focused Therapy (EFT).

 A powerful short video clip

 This a powerful video clip of about 2 minutes duration.
-Most of us have heard of "separation anxiety" that little children experience when their mothers leave the room or they feel neglected and uncared for.
+Many people know about "separation anxiety" which little children experience when their mothers leave the room or they feel neglected and uncared for.
 The video clip shows a child's reaction when its mother does not respond or interact with it.
 Much research supports the view that adults react in similar ways when their partners shut them out, do not respond or shut down emotionally to them.
 I invite you to have view it - most people are very moved by it - and some say "wow, no wonder I react to my partner like I do?"

 There is another version of this video clip - about 11 minutes in duration which is more explicit about the parallels between children's attachment and adults - you can find this also on Youtube: I strongly recommend that you watch this.